anoved/Ground-Track-Generator/Examples/README.md

 	  OUTPUT OPTIONS:

+		--format/-m shapefile | csv
+			Select output format.
+Shapefile is default.
+If csv output is selected, a comma-separated value is output, including id, latitude, longitude, and any other specified attributes.
+If no --output argument is provided in csv, data is written to standard output instead of a default file.

+		--header/-h
+			Include a header row in csv output.
+No effect with any other --format.

 		--output/-o PATH | DIRECTORY
 			If a single two-line element set is loaded, specify the base PATH of the output (defaults to the TLE identifier described below).